Three groups eye EDP Brazil's hydroelectric plants - report

 EDP Brasil is aiming to raise roughly 4.5 billion reais ($879.90 million) from the sale, Valor added, citing one source familiar with the matter.
 The plants are located in the Brazilian states of Espirito Santo and Amapa, with a total capacity of 800 megawatts.

+Valor said EDP hired the investment banking unit of Banco Bradesco SA BBDC4.SA to manage the process.

-EDP Brasil, Votorantim, AES Brasil and Eneva did not immediately respond to a Reuters request for comment.
+EDP Brasil, Votorantim, AES Brasil, Eneva and Bradesco did not immediately respond to a Reuters request for comment.

+Portugal's EDP EDP.LS had discussed a deal involving Latin America two years ago with its shareholder China Three Gorges Corp CYTGP.UL.
+The Chinese company has been reducing its stake in EDP and sold 2.5% of the company last January.

 ($1 = 5.1142 reais)